-Ayriell Robinson is in her second season on the Lindenwood women’s basketball coaching staff in 2017-18.
+Ayriell Robinson is in her third season on the Lindenwood women’s basketball coaching staff in 2018-19.

 In her first year, Lindenwood had one of its best season during its NCAA era.
 The year was capped off by the team reaching the MIAA Postseason Tournament semifinals.
 In the quarterfinals, they upset the MIAA Regular Season Champion, Pittsburg State.
 Lindenwood finished the season with 14 wins, and it had the MIAA Freshman of the Year.